 Glengarriff – Adrigole: Quiet forest road into a mountain valley, then steep climb on boggy and, especially after rain, in places very wet track and path.
 Moderately steep descent into Adrigole on the last few kilometres.

-Adrigole – Castletownbere: Rugged mountain terrain along deserted mountain paths and tracks.
+Adrigole – Castletownbere: Rugged and sometimes boggy mountain terrain along deserted mountain paths and tracks.
 Slippery in places if wet.

 Bere Island: Coastal tracks and remote paths on the western side towards the lighthouse.
 Quiet island roads on the eastern side.

 Castletownbere – Allihies: Road walk out of Castletownbere, then a quiet mountain path over the hills.